crossplane/crossplane/design/one-pager-moving-packages.md

 plane wide configuration.
 For example to rewrite any dependency that matches `xpkg.upbound.io/crossplane-contrib` with `pkg.acme.co/internal`.

-I have two concerns with this approach:
+I have two concerns with this approach.

-* As control-plane-wide configuration it's quite magic.
+As control-plane-wide configuration it's quite magic.
+The fact that replacement is happening is not easily discoverable.
 If you didn't know the configuration existed you could easily be surprised to have your seemingly explicit, fully qualified dependencies rewritten.

-* As either control-plane-wide or package-specific configuration, it breaks if the package changes its dependency prefix or adds new dependencies with a different prefix.
+Rewriting dependencies by matching on prefixes also breaks if the package changes its dependency prefix or adds new dependencies with a different prefix.

 [imageconfig]: ./one-pager-package-image-config.md
 [controller-ref]: https://github.com/kubernetes/design-proposals-archive/blob/main/api-machinery/controller-ref.md